Keyboard shortcuts

 Disabling

---no-maintainer-age skips the entire enricher (no GitHub API calls).
+--no-maintainer-age skips the entire enricher (no GitHub, GitLab, or Codeberg API calls).
 Required for:

 • Offline runs and tests.

-• CI environments where GITHUB_TOKEN is unset and the unauthenticated rate limit (60/hr) is too low for the diff being analyzed.
+• CI environments where tokens are unset and unauthenticated rate limits are too low for the diff being analyzed.

 • Smoke tests of the deterministic offline signals.